whearn17/S2076-MinecraftScanner/README.md

 ## Scanning speeds and optimization

-From my testing, using more threads and a smaller host timeout produces a faster but more innacurate scan, potentially missing hosts.
+From my testing, using more threads produces a faster but more innacurate scan, potentially missing hosts.
+Too many threads can also stop the mcstatus module from working correctly and can throw errors.
-I used 1000 threads with a 10 second host timeout and was able to scan 1 million IPs in a little less than 4 hours.

-I would not recommend going above 1000 threads as it appears to me that the number of hosts discovered per scan starts to drop off as you increase past that point.

-My testing was done using an Intel i9-10900k overclocked to 5.2GHz.
-Given that multi-threading in Python actually runs on one processor core due to the global interpreter lock, your results may be worse with a CPU clocked slower than mine.
-The reason that this program performs so well on one CPU core is because a TCP network connection is what is called a blocking operation.
-This means that while we wait for the server to respond, we don't have anything else to do, so we might as well scan another server (which is why we use so many threads).
+In versions below 4.0 this was a severe limit to the speed, but the program is now multi-processed as well and doesnt suffer from this problem anymore.

 I have set a default number of threads that I feel will work best for most computers.
 You can change that number with the -n switch.
 It is a good idea to scan a sample list (maybe 1k-5k hosts) and try some different options to see how it affects your speed and the number of servers found (this may change just from people shutting their servers down or booting them up).
+You can also change the number of processes (effectively cpu cores) with the -p switch (though the program uses all your cores by default).
+This can be nice if you want to do a more low profile scan or use less resources on your computer.

 ## Usage